szabodzsi/szabodzsi.github.io/README.md

 +36 30 325 44 81

 ## Profile
-Gábor is a lead software engineer with 14 years experience in different fields of software development, specialized in Java technologies with major experience of Spring Framework and Amazon Web Services.
+Gábor is a CTO, lead software engineer with 14 years experience in different fields of software development, specialized in Java technologies with major experience of IoT solutions, Spring Framework ad cloud technologies.

 ## Work experience
 **2020 – present**